Emil Rudolf Weiß: Biography

 He was named a Professor at the Kunstgewerbemuseum's school in 1910, where he taught decorative painting and sketching until 1933.
 He divorced Johanna in 1914 and was conscripted in 1917, although he was quickly dismissed from service due to a heart problem.
 That same year, he married the sculptor, Renée Sintenis.

 He became a member of the Prussian Academy of Arts in 1922.
 Two years later, he designed the reverse of the new 1, 2, 3 and 5 Reichsmark coins.
 Several publishers collaborated on a Festschrift on the occasion of his fiftieth birthday.

-He also created numerous fonts, including: Weiß-Fraktur (1913), Weiß-Antiqua (1928, designed for the Bauer Type Foundry), Weiß-Gotisch (1936) und Weiß-Rundgotisch (1937).
-Only a few of them are still in use.
-His work was also part of the painting event in the art competition at the 1928 Summer Olympics.
+He also designed numerous typefaces, including Weiß-Fraktur (1913), Weiß-Antiqua (1928, designed for the Bauer Type Foundry), Weiß-Gotisch (1936) und Weiß-Rundgotisch (1937).

 In 1933, the Nazi régime revoked his Lehramt (teaching credentials) and he withdrew to his home in Baden-Baden, where he concentrated on writing.
 In 1936, he took part in the last annual exhibition of the Deutscher Künstlerbund in Hamburg, which was closed by the "Reichskammer der bildenden Künste", a division of the Reichskulturkammer.
 The following year, he was expelled from the Academy of Arts.

 He died on 7 November 1942 in Meersburg, aged 67, after suffering a heart attack and was buried, at his request, in Bernau im Schwarzwald.
 A memorial exhibition was held in Freiburg im Breisgau, after its liberation in 1944.
 Many of his works were lost during the war.